GSA-TTS/usagov-benefits-eligibility/content/life-events/retirement.md

 # yaml front matter here
 title: "Retiring"
 summary: "Find out what financial, health care, and other benefits may be available as you enter this next phase of your life."
-lede: "Find out what financial, health care, and other benefits may be available as you enter this next phase of your life."
+lede: ""
-secondaryHeadline: "Retirement Benefits"
+secondaryHeadline: "Retirement benefits"

 eligibilityCriteriaDescription: "Please check all the boxes and select the options that best describe your situation."